vijay-shankaranand/tp/docs/UserGuide.md

 <box type="warning" style="background-color: #C73852; color: white">

 **WARNING**:
-This command is accumulative.
+This command is cumulative.
 The contacts found will be based on the list that is currently displayed.

 Imagine we have a contact `Hans` in JobFestGo who is tagged by `vendor`.
 If you have selected a particular event and this event is not linked to `Hans`, `filter_by_tags vendor` will not display `Hans` in the result.